Upcoming Screenings in Oakland:

 Stan Dodson – Executive Producer, Volunteer

-Stan Dodson, manager of La Farine Bakery in the Dimond District, and past board member of the Dimond Improvement Association and Friends of Joaquin Miller Park, has worked as a volunteer to promote and maintain the trail system that connects Dimond Park to the Bay Area Ridge Trail since 2008.
-Through his community involvement up and down the hill, Stan continues to reach out to gain support for this project from the many stakeholders, including residents, merchants, non-profit organizations, city staff, and elected officials.
-With the accomplished film team that he’s assembled, Stan aims to produce an informative and beautiful HD documentary that will further his goals of promoting the parks, inspiring volunteerism, and shining a bright light on the City of Oakland.
+Stan Dodson, manager of La Farine Bakery in the Dimond District, and past board member of the Dimond Improvement Association and Friends of Joaquin Miller Park, has worked as a volunteer to promote, maintain, and enhance the trail system that connects Dimond Park to the Bay Area Ridge Trail since 2008.
+Stan continues to provide leadership through TRAILHEAD’s nonprofit organization for community involvement up and down the hill, including the TRAILHEAD documentary, continued free hiking tours, and ongoing trail enhancement projects.
+Through these efforts, Stan strives to inspire outdoor recreation and park stewardship while shining a bright light on the City of Oakland.